andreaswachowski/pianochords/README.md

 Run the tests with `rake test`

 ## Remarks and open issues
-* Currently, there is no usable command line functionality.
-To generate a deck, one has to run the `tc_anki_generator` test, in particular the `test_generate_all` method.
 * The code internally uses a mixture of English and German musical terminology, and the file names of the generated PNGs reflect that, too.
 * I recommend to patch `piano.sty` and modify the picture dimensions